Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 # Zones

-Rack Resiliency defines a logical grouping of master, worker and storage nodes(NCNs) in a single rack as a zone.
-The racks which supports only non-NCNs, do not fall in the category of Rack Resiliency zones.
-During the setup of Rack Resiliency, it is validated that any zone should include the following minimal hardware:
+Rack Resiliency defines a logical grouping of Kubernetes master, Kubernetes worker and Ceph storage nodes(NCNs) in a **single rack** as a management plane failure domain(MPFD).
+The racks which supports only non-NCNs, do not fall in the category of Rack Resiliency MPFD.
+During the setup of Rack Resiliency, it is validated that any MPFD should include the following minimal hardware:

 - 1 Kubernetes Master node
 - 1 Kubernetes Worker node
 - 1 Ceph Storage node

-The above minimal hardware constitutes management failure domains(`MFDs`).
-The zoning is done to ensure `MFDs` are configured based on their physical placement in the racks.

-Rack Resiliency supports two type of zones:

-- Kubernetes Zone, which helps to split replicas of critical services across racks.
+To map MPFD to Kubernetes and Ceph, Rack Resiliency uses the following methodologies:

+- For Kubernetes, Rack Resiliency uses the concept of [topology spread constraint] (https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) to implement zoning for Master and Worker nodes.
+- For Ceph, Rack Resileincy uses the [concepts of buckets](https://docs.ceph.com/en/reef/architecture/) built with CRUSH alogorithm to implement zoning for storage nodes.

+**Note:**
-- Ceph Zone, which helps to split utility storage across racks (Ceph uses the concept of buckets to isolate storage.
-However, Rack Resiliency uses the term zone to refer to the buckets spread across racks for consistency)
+- Ceph is hierarchical storage based on hierarchy of “buckets”.
+Rack Resiliency uses the bucket called **rack** on top of the **host** bucket to create the MPFD for storage nodes.

-For knowing more about Kubernetes zoning, refer to [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) and for knowing more about ceph zoning, refer to [Ceph documentation](https://docs.ceph.com/en/reef/architecture/)

-## Zoning Kubernetes NCNs
+## Setting up MPFD for Kubernetes nodes

-The Kubernetes topology zoning can be used to apply labels to the racks and nodes in order to create management failure domains (`MFDs`).
+The Kubernetes [topology spread constraints](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) can be used to apply labels to nodes in order to create management plane failure domains (`MPFDs`).

-The node is labeled with the key `topology.kubernetes.io/zone` and value `<zone-id>`, where `<zone-id>` is of the form `Rack-1`, `Rack-2`, and so on.
+Each node in every MPFD is labeled with the key `topology.kubernetes.io/zone` and value `<zone-id>`, where `<zone-id>` is of the form `Rack-1`, `Rack-2`, and so on.
-These labels can be used to identify all the management nodes which belong to the same zone and is used to schedule the critical services across the zones.
+These labels can be used to identify all the management nodes which belong to the same MPFD (Kubernetes zone) and is used to schedule the critical services across the zones.

 ### Command to view Kubernetes zones